codeship/shipyard/styleguide/components/buttons.md

 ---

 ## Common Buttons
-<p class="text-light margin-bottom-md">Shipyard gives you more buttons than you can shake a stick at.</p>
+Shipyard gives you more buttons than you can shake a stick at.
+{: .section-description }

 <div class="margin-bottom-md">
   {% btn Default, :default, class: 'margin-right-xs' %}